Fabric Softener on Cloth Diapers *gasp*

 The most basic household remedy for softening your cloth diapers is White Distilled Vinegar.
 Vinegar acts like a magnet collecting the free electrons that lead to static cling.
 Fabric is softened when these electrons are removed and the molecules are balanced.
 It can be added to a Downy ball and tossed in the washer.
 More is not better when it comes to using vinegar.
 (In my book The Ultimate Guide to Cloth Diapers I describe the other uses for this amazing household product.)

 For a more fragrant softener the options are ever expanding.
-I am currently using Mrs. Meyers Lavendar scented Fabric Softener.
+I am currently using Mrs. Meyers Lavender scented Fabric Softener.
 Other cloth diaper safe, “green” softeners include: Ecover, Simplicity (found at Walmart), or Seventh Generation.
 These use vegetable-based surfactants, salt, and natural ingredients (essences and essential oils) for scent.

 I use fabric softener every other time with my fitted cloth diapers and inserts.